-The specifications of the bipolar power supply required for plasma measurements depend on the electron temperature, electron density, and potential of the plasma.
+The specifications of the bipolar power supply required for plasma measurements depend on the electron temperature, electron density, and plasma potential.

-Langmuir probes are essential for tokamak fusion and are used for EEDF (Electron energy distribution function) measurements in the vacuum vessel.
+Langmuir probes are essential tools in tokamak fusion research and are also used to measure the electron energy distribution function (EEDF) inside the vacuum vessel.

 - Related words